18 Sodapop Curtis Quotes With Page Numbers From The Outsiders

 Sodapop Curtis is the vibrant heart of the Curtis family, the charming brother who “understands everybody” but often hides his own pain beneath an easy grin.
 His unwavering loyalty and role as peacemaker prove essential to keeping the fractured family together in the harsh world of The Outsiders.

-These 18 quotes, accurately cited from the Platinum Edition (Viking, 2006), bring Sodapop’s character into clearer focus, revealing the warmth, vulnerability, and deep love that define him.
+These 18 quotes from Sodapop or about him bring character into more precise focus, revealing the warmth, vulnerability, and deep love that define him.

 A Note on Page Numbers & Edition: